dmnfarrell/dmnfarrell.github.io/_posts/2022-12-21-chatGPT-python.markdown

  <img src="/img/man-at-computer.png" width="300px">
 </div>

-There has been a lot of talk about OpenAI's new chatbot, ChatGPT.
+There has been a lot of talk about OpenAI's new technology, ChatGPT.
 This is basically a very advanced chatbot.
 How it works is beyond my ability to explain.
 It is trained on a huge amount of information from the internet and can answer general questions or write poems and essays.
 It can also code in virtually any language quite well.
 You will see plenty of youtube videos marvelling at it's ability to produce (sometimes) usable code upon description of a specific coding task.
 There is plenty of talk of this technology replacing human programmers.
 This might not be true yet but it surely does have many applications in coding education, bioinformatics, statistics and many other fields.
 Not least of which is for learning purposes.
 It could even become a replacement for using search engines.

 A few points to note: